ellinium/PSSM_PromoterTool/README.md

 ```
 git clone https://github.com/ellinium/pssm-promoter-tool
 ```
-[! you need to have a Git account and be authorised in the system to run the command !]
+[! it's necessary to have a Git account and be authorised in the system to run the command !]

 USAGE:

 The tool requires a text or fasta file with a nucleotide sequence of a gene to process.
-From the folder with the downloaded files run:
+From the folder with the downloaded files, run:
 ```
 python pssm_promoter_calculator.py <file_name>
 ```